 - Does the tool offer a free trial? – Many tools offer a limited free trial period or in some cases, offer the basic features for free with paid options to access the more premium or advanced features.
 Accessing a free trial or product version allows you to assess whether or not the tool meets your expectations and requirements.

 - Is it simple to use and actually more efficient? – Once you have had a chance to trial the product, you will be able to gauge whether it is easy to use and whether it actually makes things easier/more efficient.
-Some tools may seem to tick all the boxes, but once you use them they aren’t actually any more efficient then your original process methods.
+Some tools may seem to tick all the boxes, but once you use them they aren’t actually any more efficient than your original process methods.

 During our day-to-day we come across a lot of tools, a number of which we use ourselves to help streamline our work processes and make collaboration among our team and with our clients a whole lot easier and more efficient.
-The ‘perfect tool’ will vary for each business and is highly dependent on a number of factors, however the following list outlines some tools that we love and that have helped make our day-to-day activities run much more smoothly.
+The ‘perfect tool’ will vary for each business and is highly dependent on a number of factors, however, the following list outlines some tools that we love and that have helped make our day-to-day activities run much more smoothly.

 It’s very likely that you would have come across Dropbox at some point in time.
-This cloud based storage system makes it easy to store and share files, which is fantastic for file collaboration.
+This cloud-based storage system makes it easy to store and share files, which is fantastic for file collaboration.
 We often use Dropbox when we need to send large files to clients or share larger files with members of our team.
-One of our favourite things about Dropbox is that it automatically syncs files in real time across multiple devices, so that the file is available and ready for use at all times.
+One of our favourite things about Dropbox is that it automatically syncs files in real time across multiple devices so that the file is available and ready for use at all times.
 Dropbox uses a freemium business model, so you can enjoy up to 2 GB of storage capacity for free.
 If you need more storage, premium plans start from AU$12.99 per month.

 Google Apps for Work